 What he’s known for: Albert came from a painting background, but eventually his decades-old collection of “Aboriginalia” crept in.
 Aboriginalia is Albert’s term for the kind of kitsch object that once filled tourist shops – playing cards, tea towels, ashtrays, wall-hangings, mugs – depicting cringey stereotypes of Indigenous people.
 As a child, these items were almost like family to Albert.
 Now he understands their deeper connotations: how they co-opt and disempower Indigenous voices.
 “The material he’s using is problematic,” says Mudie-Cunningham.
 “But it’s almost like he’s rescuing it, turning it around into something meaningful.”

-For The National: House of Discards is a large sculpture that incorporates some of Albert’s collection into houses of cards, and will show at Carriageworks.
+For The National: House of Discards is a large sculpture that incorporates some of Albert’s collection into houses of cards, and is now showing at Carriageworks.

 Sandra Selig: the space explorer

 At a glance: New South Wales-born, Brisbane-based Sandra Selig makes geometric, mesh-like site-specific installations that transform space.
 Her work is in the public collections at NGA, MONA, NGV, MCA and more.